grease-xmr/grease-scratchpad/docs/circuits.typ

   [$R_"Ed25519"$], [Public], [DLEQ commitment 2, which is a public key/curve point on Ed25519 (`R_2`)],
 )

-...

 During the update stage, the following operations are performed:

 - *VerifyCOF*
 - *VerifyEquivalentModulo*
 - *VerifyDLEQ*

-...

-==== Final Outputs:

-...
+Particular details about these operations can be found in *Part 2: Grease ZKP Operations*.

+==== Grease: After Update

+After receiving the publicly visible values and ZK proofs from the peer, the Grease protocol requires the ZKP verification operations to ensure protocol conformity.

+Once verified, the following resources and information are available and must be stored:

 #table(
   columns: 2,
   table.cell(colspan: 2, [*After Update*]),
   [*Resource*], [],
-  [$T_x_c^i$], [...],
   [$omega_i$], [The current private key protecting access to close the payment channel (`witness_i`)], [$S_i$], [The public key/curve point on Ed25519 for the peer's $omega_i$], )

+==== MoNet: After Update

+When complete the following resources and information are available and must be stored:

+#table(
+  columns: 2,
+  table.cell(colspan: 2, [*After Initialization*]),
+  [*Resource*], [],
+  [Channel Balance], [The two values in XMR (with either but not both allowed as zero) for the peers], [$T_x_c^0$], [The commitment transaction that closes the channel, with the *vout* XMR values equal to *Channel Balance*], )

 With these outputs the the update stage is complete and the channel remains open.
-The peers can now transact further updates or close the channel and receive the locked XMR value in the *Monero Refund Wallet*.
+The peers can now transact further updates or close the channel and receive the locked XMR value *Channel Balance* in the *Monero Refund Wallet*.

 == Part 2: Grease ZKP Operations

-...
+The Grease protocol requires the creation and sharing of a series of Zero Knowledge proofs (ZKPs) as part of the lifetime of a payment channel.
+Most are Non-Interactive Zero Knowledge (NIZK) proofs in the form of Turing-complete circuits created using newly-established Plonky-based proving protocols.
+The others are classical interactive protocols with verification.

 === VerifyWitness0